Teams Phone System Enterprise Guide 2026 | EPC

 What is the difference between auto-attendant and call queue in Teams?

-An auto-attendant presents menu options to callers and routes them based on input — it is the "press 1 for sales, press 2 for support" system.
-A call queue holds callers in line and distributes them to available agents — it is the "your call is important to us, please hold" system.
+A call queue holds callers in line and connects them to available agents.
+This is the "your call is important to us, please hold" system.

 Auto-attendants can route to call queues.
 Call queues can overflow to other auto-attendants or voicemail.
 They work together to handle inbound call volume.